 About the School

-Southside offers technical training to high school students enrolled in the Fayette, Jessamine, Scott, and Woodford County public school systems.
-Students spend half of their school day at their home school and the other half at Southside and can earn up to four elective credits in each program area per school year.
+Southside trains high school students enrolled in the Fayette, Jessamine, Scott, and Woodford County public school systems.
+Students spend half of their school day at their home school and the other half at Southside, and they can earn up to four elective credits in each program area per school year.
 After completing one year, students may enroll in a technical center program for a second year of advanced training.

 Our mission is to create a collaborative community that ensures all students achieve at high levels and graduate prepared to excel in a global society.